rouge1616/Spine-Mets-CT-SEG/README.md

 # Spine-Mets-CT-SEG
-An open annotated dataset and baseline machine learning model for segmentation of vertebrae with metastatic bone lesions from CT
+An open annotated dataset and baseline machine learning model for segmentation of vertebrae with metastatic bone lesions from CT.

-This repository contains some python source code to use the Spine-Mets-CT-SEG dataset.
+This repository contains some python code and training weights to be useed with the Spine-Mets-CT-SEG dataset.

 <br />